Free Operations Manual Templates

 Most teams don't pay much attention to how they'll share their operations manual.
 So, it inevitably ends up in a Google Doc—a non-intuitive platform with limited features to create and share a complete operations manual.

-What you really need is a documentation tool that:
+What you really need is a documentation app or knowledge sharing platform that:

 • Makes it a breeze for your team to collect, write and present all the information.